ITKadirKahraman/javaScript/ArrayMethodsCheatSheet.md

 ```

 6. array.slice()
-- Definition: call all elements after the parameter
+- Definition: call all elements after the parameter or call all elements from start and end counter
 - Syntax: array.slice(start, (end));
 - Example: